alimcodescalers/G8_testing/functional_testing/Itsyouonline/README.md

-## Goal of this repo:
-This repo is used to execute our tests for the itsyouonline.

-Tests are performed using the descriptions in the Folders

-**web_testing**
+## ItsYou.online Functional Tests

+This directory will contain all test suites for functionally testing ItsYou.online.

+Following directories exists:
-In this folder we have automated test testsuite for the itsyouonline portal
+- [api_testing](./api_testing) containing all automated test suites for the ItsYou.online API and JWT

-**api_testing**
-In this folder we have automated test testsuite for the itsyouonline api & jwt

-**manual_testing**
-In this folder we have manual test testsuite for the itsyouonline site
+- [manuel_testing](./manuel_testing) containing all manual test suites for the ItsYou.online site
+- [web_testing](./web_testing) containing all automated test suites for the ItsYou.online Web portal